• RADIUS Protocol Vulnerability BlastRADIUS Exposes Networks to MitM Attacks

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this email, the actors are appearing as WalletConnect.
-The message politely gives us an opportunity for a cryptocurrency airdrop, saying we’re “invited” and that “it’s a rare opportunity” for us.
+For example, in this email, the actors are appearing as CareCix.
+The message politely gives us an opportunity to sign up for some healthcare, even giving us a login page to speed up the process to signing in to our new account.
 It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
 Luckily, there’s plenty of reasons that point to this being a scam.

 Here’s how we can tell not to click on this link:

 2. The second warning signs in this email is the messaging.
-This message tries to create a sense of opportunity and urgency in order to get you to take action by using language such as “rare opportunity” and “extraordinary.”
+This message tries to create a sense of opportunity and urgency in order to get you to take action by using language such as “get started” and “this link is valid for 30 days.”
 Phishing and smishing scams commonly attempt to create a sense of urgency/confusion in their messages in order to get you to click their link without thinking about it first.
 Always be sure to thoroughly inspect the style and tone of all texts before following a link or other attachment sent through email.

 General Recommendations: